 (c1670-1742) was an early Quaker missionary in Britain, Ireland, the Netherlands, Germany and colonial North America.
 He also worked for William Penn in Pennsylvania for several years.
 He loved trees and brought many specimens back from his travels.

-The Underground Railroad is a term used from about the 1840s to describe an informal network of secret routes and safe houses used by fugitive slaves in the United States of America on their journey north to “Free States” or Canada.
+This was an informal network of secret routes and safe houses used by fugitive American slaves on their journey north to “Free States” or Canada.
 It spanned twenty-nine states, as well as Canada, Mexico and the Caribbean.
 Quakers played an active part in it, along with many others.